frikkfossdal/ofxSlicer/README.md

 # ofxSlicer

 Slices mesh geometry into layers consisting of curves.
 Written in c++ as an addon for Openframeworks.
-Currently missing any form off infill strategy and .gcode generation.
+Currently missing any form of infill strategy and .gcode generation.

 ![current](docs/img/currentOverview.png)